giantswarm/mayu/docs/qemu.md

 Within a release (or after running `make bin-dist`) you will find a script called `./fetch-coreos-qemu-image.sh`.
 This image will download the PXE image and kernel but extract the `/usr` filesystem and put it in a folder that can be served by Mayu.

-Note: You need to install the CoreOS image signing key to be able to verify the downloads.
+Note: You need to install the Container Linux image signing key to be able to verify the downloads.
 See https://coreos.com/os/docs/latest/verify-images.html

-To fetch CoreOS `1122.2.0` you can run:
+To fetch Container Linux `1122.2.0` you can run:
 ```
 ./fetch-coreos-qemu-image 1122.2.0
 ```